|Values are valid only on day of printing.|

-A positive result indicates the presence of DNA from Borrelia burgdorferi, the agent of Lyme disease.
+A positive result indicates the presence of DNA from Borrelia burgdorferi, Borrelia mayonii, Borrelia afzelii, or Borrelia garinii, the agents of Lyme disease.

-A negative result indicates the absence of detectable DNA from Borrelia burgdorferi in the specimen.
+A negative result indicates the absence of detectable target DNA in the specimen.
 Due to the diagnostic sensitivity limitations of the PCR assay, a negative result does not preclude the presence of the organism or active Lyme disease.

 The following validation data supports the use of this assay for clinical testing.

 The lower LoD is approximately 300 to 1,000 genomic copies/mL in cerebrospinal fluid, tissue, and synovial fluid.

 Accuracy/Diagnostic Sensitivity and Specificity:

 Spiking studies of whole organism in whole blood (spiked near the approximate limit of detection) showed 100% recovery.

 No PCR signal was obtained from the extracts of 22 bacterial, viral, parasitic, and fungal isolates that can cause symptoms similar to Lyme disease including; Rickettsia rickettsii, Rickettsia typhi, Ehrlichia canis, Babesia microti, Plasmodium falciparum, Plasmodium vivax, Bartonella henselae, Bartonella quintana, Herpes simplex virus, and Toxoplasma gondii.